-One of Luang Prabang’s most famous sites, these limestone caves near the Mekong have been a place of worship for more than a thousand years.
+Pak Ou Caves are one of Luang Prabang’s most famous sites, and these limestone caves overlooking the Mekong have been a place of worship for more than a thousand years.

 When pilgrims completed the difficult journey to the caves, which lie 25 kilometres upriver from Luang Prabang in a cliff 15 metres above the water, they left behind a Buddha idol.
 Over time they added up, and the caves are now filled with thousands of Buddha images in varying sizes and styles.
 There are two caves, upper (Tham Theung) and lower (Tham Ting), with the latter being the main attraction.

-The journey to Pak Ou is much easier now, with a small boat landing and stairs leading up to the caves.
-By river, the trip takes two hours from Luang Prabang and you can go with a tour agency, buy a ticket from the boat dock or charter your own boat.
+The journey to Pak Ou is much easier now than it once was, with a small boat landing and stairs leading up to the caves.
+By river, the trip takes around two hours from Luang Prabang and you can go with a tour agency, buy a ticket from the boat dock or charter your own boat.
 It’s also possible to reach the caves in an hour by tuk tuk, though you’ll still need to board a boat to cross from the nearest village to the cave entrance.

-Some tourists complain that the caves have become a tourist trap, and with a 20,000 kip entrance fee and 5,000 kip charge to use the bathroom it certainly is a good money-maker.
-But the caves remain one of the more interesting things to see near Luang Prabang, and a lazy cruise along the Mekong is a must.
+Some tourists complain that the caves have become a tourist trap, and with a 20,000 kip entrance fee and 5,000 kip charge to use the bathroom it certainly is a good money-maker, but the caves remain one of the more interesting things to see near Luang Prabang, and a lazy cruise along the Mekong is awfully pleasant.
 We highly recommend taking a boat rather than a tuk tuk, and like to think of this attraction as being equally about the journey and the destination.
 Be aware that in the high season the caves can become so crowded as to be slightly unpleasant.